opentext-idol/find/Find-Java-System-Properties.md

 ## Required

 - `hp.find.home` - Path to the "home" directory for Find to store config files and logs in, e.g `-Dhp.find.home=/opt/find/home`, or `-Dhp.find.home=C:\HPE\Find`.
-The Find process needs read+write permissions on the home directory specified here.
+Have a look at [[Home-directory]] for details on how to create the home directory.

 ## Optional